justsml/dans-blog/content/posts/2023-09-06--guerrilla-types-in-typescript/index.md

 ## Summary

-We covered 3 techniques and a few supporting ideas.
+We covered three techniques and a few related supporting ideas.

 You may be asking, are these good patterns?
 Should I adopt some of these ideas?

 **Answer:** Try them out.
-Find what works for you, your team and project. 🌈✨
+Find what works for you, your team, and your project. 🌈✨

 Let me know what you think on [Twitter](https://twitter.com/justsml) or [GitHub](https://github.com/justsml/dans-blog/issues/new).